Click here to jump to the festival’s event listing!

 Accessibility!

-The festival is made for all to enjoy.
+The festival is for all to enjoy.
 We offer quality cultural events that are sufficiently varied to allow everyone to discover/rediscover Shakespeare in their own way.

 Our values: